AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * When I'm Gone, Look For Me in the East, Quan Barry
-* The Strange Case of Dr Jekyll and Mr Hyde, Robert Louis Stevenson (read by Phoebe Judge)

 ## The Backlog
 * River of the Gods, Candice Millard